Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 The following Custom Resource Definitions should be installed to the cloud before the installation of OpenSearch:

 * `OpenSearchService` - When you deploy with restricted rights or creating CRDs, it is disabled by the Deployer job.
 You also have to apply the CRD manually when performing the `Upgrade` operation for the version where the CRD is changed (tags usually contain this information).
 [CRDs folder](../../charts/helm/opensearch-service/crds).
-* `GrafanaDashboard`, `PrometheusRule`, and `ServiceMonitor` - They should be installed when you deploy OpenSearch monitoring with `monitoring.monitoringType=prometheus`.
+* If `monitoring.enabled=true` and `monitoring.monitoringType=prometheus`, then `GrafanaDashboard`, `PrometheusRule`, and `ServiceMonitor` should be installed.
 You need to install the Monitoring Operator service before the OpenSearch installation.

 **Important**: To create CRDs, you must have cloud admin rights.
 If the deployment user does not have the `cluster-admin` rights, you need to perform the steps described in the [Deployment with Restricted Rights](#deployment-with-restricted-rights) section before the installation.